Search continues for 2 Quebec firefighters swept away by swollen river waters | CBC News

 Dorsainville said she cannot confirm if they are alive or presumed dead.

-She said the search itself has been challenging, restarting in full force at daybreak Tuesday morning and it will continue until nightfall.
+She said the search itself has been challenging, resuming in full force at daybreak Tuesday morning.
+It will continue until nightfall.

-But there were officers who searched throughout the night, walking or driving along the shore where possible, she said.
+"We have divers who are present.
+We have a drone.
+Some are on ATVs, some are on foot.
+Vehicles also patrol the area," she said.

 If necessary, the search will continue at the same level on Wednesday, she said.
 At this point, she said, there are no plans to stop searching any time soon, but the situation will be evaluated at the end of each day.